-Mrs. Bazamu doesn’t know a thing about watches.
-She’s learned the difference between a chronograph and a dive watch over the three years that I’ve been building my collection, but it doesn’t run a whole lot deeper than that.
+Despite being extremely supportive of my horological endeavors, Mrs. Bazamu doesn’t know much about watches.
+She’s learned the difference between a chronograph and a dive watch, but it doesn’t run a whole lot deeper than that.
 The Mrs. has always appreciated the watches that I’ve bought, but whenever I asked her about one that could become her own, she became a little shy.
 “I don’t know enough” or “I don’t need a nice watch” was typically the response that I received whenever I asked about potential pairings for her wrist.
 That was, at least, until she finally said “I like panda dials.”
 I had something to work with, at least.

 The big issue with her requiring a panda dial was fairly obvious: panda dials are on fire (for good reason) and are the most highly sought-after configurations of most high-end chronographs.
 I didn’t need to buy her a 6239 Daytona, but I wanted to find her a watch that would be unique and from a reputable watchmaker.
 After quite a bit of research, I found the perfect target – a 39mm Speedy Reduced that was made in a limited edition of 2,000 pieces for a Japanese department store (Marui) in the 1990’s.
 It checked all the boxes – it wasn’t easy to find one, it was from one of my favorite brands, and it’s looks were quite timeless.
 Oh, and it was cheap.
 I was able to pick up my Marui for a little over $2,000, which I considered to be highway robbery given all of the pro’s that I listed previously.